Rakesh-call/k8s/docker/module6-lab.md

 ---

-# 🏆 Practical Lab: Multi-Tier Microservices Network Architecture & Troubleshooting
+# 🏆 Advanced Lab Architecture: Engineering secure Network Topologies and Core Packet Routing Verification

 ## 📋 The Business Scenario

-> **The Situation:** You are a Cloud Infrastructure Engineer for *FinCart E-Commerce*.
-The company is deploying a standard web architecture: a public-facing Nginx web proxy backend, a core Python API worker application, and a private PostgreSQL database.
+> **The Situation:** You are a Senior Security DevSecOps Engineer for *FinTech Enterprise Solutions*.
+The company is deploying an internal banking transaction processor pipeline.
+The stack consists of a public API Gateway proxy, an internal Core Payment Engine application, and a sensitive Ledger Database holding financial records.
 >
 >
 >